 But to get a better fertilizer, add probiotics and sugar to the mix at 1 teaspoon of each per cup of fish water.

-I use EM for my probiotic, but if you have yogurt or kombucha or some other live culture, that will be a help as well.
-I use any kind of sugar for my sugar - white sugar, brown sugar, icing sugar, molasses, whatever.
+I use effective microorganisms for my probiotic, but if you have yogurt or kombucha or some other live culture, that will be a help as well.
+I use any kind of sugar for my sugar – white sugar, brown sugar, icing sugar, molasses, whatever.

 Blend that all together, put it in a container with a lid on loosely (so the gases that will form during fermentation can escape), and let it sit for a month or two.

-The reason to take this extra step is because the microorganisms in the probiotic will break down the fish so that it becomes more usable by plants.
+The reason to take this extra step is that the microorganisms in the probiotic will break down the fish so that it becomes more usable by plants.

 The mixture will smell bad at first, but that will partially go away by the end – that’s how you know when it’s ready.

 Strain out the few remaining bones, mix with water, and spray away on your plants and soil.

 Don’t want to do all the work to make this homemade liquid fertilizer?
 Just bury a fish (or part of a fish) under each plant when you do your planting.

 Or check out the liquid fish fertilizer I use.